Last updated on 6 Aprile 2021

 This is very important.
 MariaDB embraced the spirit of open source, and over the years this brought several important contribution from other companies.

 In the text, I made an effort to avoid the word slave, which is traditionally used in MariaDB and MySQL.

 MariaDB implemented the

-REPLICA synonym in version 10.5.
+synonym in version 10.5.
 However I still use commands and variable names containing the slave word, because there is no other option for older MariaDB versions.

 A difference between MySQL and MariaDB